renseeel/MX-4101-Group-7_Midterm_Disney_Movies_Dataset/README.md

 ISBLANK Function (ISBLANK): Returns true if the given cell is blank, and false otherwise.

 ## Information Functions
+Information functions provide information about the content, formatting and location of cells in an Excel Worksheet.

 ## Date and Time Functions
+Date and Time functions provides a variety of functions for working with dates and times.
+These functions allow you to perform calculations, manipulate dates and times, and format them as needed.

 ## Lookup Functions
+Lookup functions are used to search for a specific value in a range or table of data and return related information from that range.
+These functions are extremely useful for tasks such as finding corresponding values, performing approximate matches, and retrieving data from large datasets.